La Luz del Mundo: Controversies and criticism

-Status of church leaders in the congregation
+Veneration of church leaders

 La Luz del Mundo has been accused of having a cult of personality centered around its leaders and its members have been depicted as worshiping them.
 Church leaders are regarded as contemporary apostles of Jesus Christ, and their birthdays celebrated as religious festivals.
 Church members often describe seeing or listening to their leader as a religious experience.
 In 1998, Los Angeles Times reporter Mary Beth Sheridan gave a description of how worshipers received Samuel Joaquín: "They are expecting their Moses [...] thousands of worshipers break into chest-heaving sobs.
 Others furiously wave white handkerchiefs and cry "Glory to Christ!".
 Samuel Joaquín has arrived".
 Toward the end of Samuel Joaquín's life, church members were using bibles with his key speeches and epistles appended at the end.